microsoft/playwright/docs-src/api-body.md

 })();
 ```

-To pass an argument from Node.js to the predicate of `page.waitForFunction` function:
+To pass an argument to the predicate of `page.waitForFunction` function:

 ```js
 const selector = '.foo';